- 1 pound sliced bacon

 - 1/2 cup packed brown sugar

 - 1/4 cup chili sauce

 - Cut bacon strips in half.
-In a large skillet over medium heat, cook bacon until almost crisp; drain.
+In a skillet over medium heat, cook bacon until almost crisp; drain.
 Wrap each bacon piece around a water chestnut and secure with a toothpick.
-Place in an ungreased 13x9-in. baking dish.
+Place in an ungreased 13-in. x 9-in. baking dish.

-- In a small bowl, combine the brown sugar, mayonnaise and chili sauce; pour over water chestnuts.
+- Combine the brown sugar, mayonnaise and chili sauce; pour over water chestnuts.
 Bake, uncovered, at 350° for 30 minutes or until hot and bubbly.
 Yield: about 2-1/2 dozen.

 "I marinate my water chestnuts in soy sauce and then roll in brown sugar and wrap in bacon.
 Yummy!!"

 "Delicious and requested over and over.
 One guest said I should bottle the sauce.
 I do use the precooked bacon because it is easier, but probably not as good as the recommended brand which is not available."

 "These are also great with 1/2 piece of water chestnut and a piece of chunk pineapple."

 "Delicious!
 Years ago made a very similar recipe only with pineapple chunks instead of the water chestnuts.
 In my old age I developed an allergy to pineapple so this was a welcome substitute for a delicious appetizer.
 I did cheat a bit and exchanged chili sauce for BBQ sauce (Sweet Baby Ray's)."